flupes/svplume/journey.md

 {% picture journey/Journey_Refresh.jpg --alt refresh --img class="img-right" %}
 ## 2020: Plume's Refresh

-In 2020 Plume turned 18 year old, so we decided to give her a little refresh!
+In 2020 Plume turned 18 years old, so we decided to give her a little refresh!
 We looked at every element and system from bow to stern in order to identify needs for repair or replacement.